gopalkoduri/nerpari/README.md

 ----------

 1. Get the sentences
-2. Use reverb (or a similar system) to get (s, relational phrase, o) triples.
+2. Use openie-4.0 (or a similar system) to get (s, relational phrase, o) triples.
    Also try dependency parse features to compare with the results of reverb.
 3. Use WiseNet to disambiguate the relational phrases